September 30, 2020

-Lecture –more on characterization (complex character) and point of view
+Lecture: More on characterization (complex characters) and point of view.

-Second revision of second story, or second novel chapter with emphasis on expository prose with peer feedback and my feedback
+Assignment and Workshop: Second revision of second story, or second novel chapter, with emphasis on expository prose with peer feedback and my feedback.

-Third revision of choice of one of the two stories or one of the two novel chapters, with emphasis on description with peer feedback and my feedback
+Assignment and Workshop: Third revision of choice of one of the two stories, or one of the two novel chapters, with emphasis on description with peer feedback and my feedback.

-Further revision of one of the two stories or one of the two novel chapters, with emphasis on narrative prose with peer feedback and my feedback
+Assignment and Workshop: Further revision of one of the two stories or one of the two novel chapters, with emphasis on narrative prose with peer feedback and my feedback.

 I found the earlier exercises extremely helpful and came away feeling encouraged about my novel idea and excited to continue working on it.
 [Jack] was accessible and encouraging and gave excellent feedback.
 I would take another of his classes, perhaps when I am farther along with my project and looking for structure and feedback.
 I just want to say again how much I appreciated the teacher's attentive and individualized feedback and encouragement.
 This was my first fiction-writing experience, and it felt like a risk.
 I was in good hands with Jack.
 Elizabeth Hawkins